Jackie Bradley Jr. Player Props: Royals vs. Rangers

 Jackie Bradley Jr. At The Plate

-- Bradley has had a hit in a game twice this season, in six games played, but it was a single hit each time.
+- Bradley has had a hit in a game twice this season, in seven games played, but it was a single hit each time.

-- He has not hit a long ball in his six games this season.
+- He has not hit a home run in his seven games this year.

 - Bradley has not driven in a run this season.